nicobailon/mcp-gemini-server/README.md

 ## Error Handling

-The server aims to return structured errors using the MCP standard `McpError` type when tool execution fails.
-This object typically contains:
+The server provides enhanced error handling using the MCP standard `McpError` type when tool execution fails.
+This object contains:

-* `code`: An `ErrorCode` enum value indicating the type of error (e.g., `InvalidParams`, `InternalError`, `PermissionDenied`, `NotFound`, `FailedPrecondition`, `ResourceExhausted`).
+* `code`: An `ErrorCode` enum value indicating the type of error:
+  * `InvalidParams`: Parameter validation errors (wrong type, missing required field, etc.)
+  * `InvalidRequest`: General request errors, including safety blocks and not found resources
+  * `PermissionDenied`: Authentication or authorization failures
+  * `ResourceExhausted`: Rate limits, quotas, or resource capacity issues
+  * `FailedPrecondition`: Operations that require conditions that aren't met
+  * `InternalError`: Unexpected server or API errors
-* `message`: A human-readable description of the error.
+* `message`: A human-readable description of the error with specific details.
-* `details`: (Optional) An object potentially containing more specific information from the underlying Gemini SDK error (like safety block reasons or API error messages) for troubleshooting.
+* `details`: (Optional) An object with more specific information from the Gemini SDK error.

 **Common Error Scenarios:**

-* **Invalid API Key:** Results in `InternalError` with details indicating an authentication failure.
+* **Authentication Failures:** `PermissionDenied` - Invalid API key, expired credentials, or unauthorized access.
-* **Invalid Parameters:** Results in `InvalidParams` (e.g., missing required field, wrong data type).
+* **Parameter Validation:** `InvalidParams` - Missing required fields, wrong data types, invalid values.
-* **Safety Blocks:** Results in `InternalError` with details indicating `SAFETY` as the block reason or finish reason.
+* **Safety Blocks:** `InvalidRequest` - Content blocked by safety filters with details indicating `SAFETY` as the block reason.
-* **File/Cache Not Found:** Results in `NotFound` for missing resources.
+* **File/Cache Not Found:** `InvalidRequest` - Resource not found, with details about the missing resource.
-* **Rate Limits:** Results in `ResourceExhausted` for quota or rate limit issues.
+* **Rate Limits:** `ResourceExhausted` - API quota exceeded or rate limits hit, with details about limits.
-* **File API Unavailable:** Results in `FailedPrecondition` when attempting operations requiring the File API without a valid Google AI Studio key.
+* **File API Unavailable:** `FailedPrecondition` - When attempting File API operations without a valid Google AI Studio key.
-* **Path Traversal Attempts:** Results in `InvalidParams` with a message about file validation errors when trying to access files outside the allowed directory (`GEMINI_SAFE_FILE_BASE_DIR`).
+* **Path Traversal Security:** `InvalidParams` - Attempts to access files outside the allowed directory with details about the security validation failure.
-* **Image Processing Errors:** Results in `InvalidParams` or `InternalError` for issues with image format, size limitations, content analysis failures, or incompatible image types.
+* **Image/Audio Processing Errors:**
+  * `InvalidParams` - For format issues, size limitations, or invalid inputs
+  * `InternalError` - For processing failures during analysis
+  * `ResourceExhausted` - For resource-intensive operations exceeding limits

+The server includes additional context in error messages to help with troubleshooting, including session IDs for chat-related errors and specific validation details for parameter errors.

 Check the `message` and `details` fields of the returned `McpError` for specific troubleshooting information.

 ## Known Issues

-* `gemini_generateContentStream` uses a workaround, collecting all chunks before returning the full text.
+* **Streaming Limitations:** `gemini_generateContentStream` uses a workaround, collecting all chunks before returning the full text.
 True streaming to the MCP client is not yet implemented due to current MCP SDK limitations.
-* `gemini_listFiles` and `gemini_listCaches` may not reliably return `nextPageToken` due to limitations in iterating the SDK's Pager object.
+* **Pagination Issues:** `gemini_listFiles` and `gemini_listCaches` may not reliably return `nextPageToken` due to limitations in iterating the SDK's Pager object.
 A workaround is implemented but has limited reliability.
-* `gemini_uploadFile` requires absolute file paths when run from the server environment.
+* **Path Requirements:** All file operations require absolute paths when run from the server environment.
+Relative paths are not supported.
-* File Handling & Caching APIs are **not supported on Vertex AI**, only Google AI Studio API keys.
+* **API Compatibility:** File Handling & Caching APIs are **not supported with Vertex AI credentials**, only Google AI Studio API keys.
-* This server is primarily tested and optimized for the latest Gemini 1.5 models.
+* **Model Support:** This server is primarily tested and optimized for the latest Gemini 1.5 and 2.5 models.
 While other models should work, these models are the primary focus for testing and feature compatibility.
+* **Resource Usage:**
   * Image processing requires significant resource usage, especially for large resolution images.
-Consider using smaller resolutions when possible.
+Consider using smaller resolutions (512x512) for faster responses.
+  * Generating multiple images simultaneously increases resource usage proportionally.
+  * Audio transcription of large files may take significant time and resources.
+* **Content Handling:**
   * Base64-encoded images are streamed in chunks to handle large file sizes efficiently.
+  * Visual content understanding may perform differently across various types of visual content (charts vs. diagrams vs. documents).
+  * Audio transcription accuracy depends on audio quality, number of speakers, and background noise.